TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Properly implement bots
+	- Now they can break the client logic

 - properly remove player on disconect
 	- problem: we only have one disconnect event per step
 	- simply wait with adding the player until the concerned slot is free